idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_description2.md

 # LOTUS Molten Chloride Reactor (LMCR) Description
-What the freak

 *Contact: Mauricio Tano, mauricio.tanoretamales.at.inl.gov*

 *Model summarized, documented, and uploaded by Samuel Walker*

 <!-- Edits by Andres Fierro -->

-The MSRE was a graphite moderated flowing salt type reactor with a design maximum operating power of 10 MW(th) developed by Oak Ridge National Laboratory [!citep](Robertson1965, m3mcr2023).
+The MSRE was a graphite moderated flowing salt type reactor with a design maximum operating power of 10 MW(th) developed by Oak Ridge National Laboratory [!citep](Robertson1965, M3mcr2023).
 The reactor ran for more than 13,000 hours at full power before its final shut down in 1969.
-The general layout of the experiment is shown in [MSRE_core_ref].
+The general layout of the experiment is shown in [MCR_geometry_ref].

 !media msr/lotus/MCR_geometry.jpg
         style=width:36%; float:left;padding-top:2.5%;padding-right:5%
         id=MCR_geometry_ref
-        caption=Schematic design of LOTUS MCR [!citep](m3mcr2023).
+        caption=Schematic design of LOTUS MCR [!citep](M3mcr2023).

 The fuel salt was a fluoride based ionic liquid containing lithium, beryllium, zirconium and uranium fuel.
 The coolant salt was a mixture of lithium fluoride and beryllium fluoride.